bearfixbug/updateDataDetectInternet/README.md

-# updateDataDetectInternet
+# update data detect internet
-Update data to database when detect internet online
+Update data to database when detect internet online from offline

 # How to use
 Database name: backfile_db